scaleapi/scaleapi-ruby/README.md

 Currently, this repository has no tests - and adding tests using RSpec would make a for a great PR :)

-Thanks to [wikiti](https://github.com/wikiti/) for creating the first unofficial Scale API Ruby Client!
+Thanks to [wikiti](https://github.com/wikiti/) for creating the first unofficial Scale Ruby Client!

 ## License